malaya-m/Win10-STIG-Remediation/README.md

 - **Purpose**: This project demonstrates my hands-on ability to secure a Windows 10 system in alignment with DISA STIG guidelines.
 Using a Tenable Nessus STIG scan on an Azure-hosted VM, I remediated high-risk findings and validated the results.
 - **Scope**: This project focuses on select remediations from the DISA Microsoft Windows 10 STIG (v3r4), prioritized by exploitability, ease of implementation, and system impact.

-## Key STIG Remediations
+## STIG Remediations
 The table below highlights the STIG remediations that were prioritized based on exploitability, ease of implementation, and system impact.
-The links in the right column lead to detailed documentation within the `docs/` folder.
+The links in the left column lead to detailed documentation within the `docs/` folder.

 ## 📂 Scripts Directory